On-target Utilities and Firmware

 dfx-mgr

-The dfx-mgr is a AMD library that implements an on-target daemon for managing a data model of on-target applications, active PL configuration, and loading/unloading the corresponding bitstreams.
-The dfx-mgr daemon(dfx-mgrd) maintains a data model of relevant application bitstreams, bitstream types, and active bitstream.
-The xmutil application is calling dfx-mgr when making the calls loadapp, unloadapp, and listapps. dfx-mgr is capable of supporting flat and hierarchical (DFX) PL designs.
+The dfx-mgr is an AMD library that implements an on-target daemon for managing a data model of on-target applications, active PL configuration, and loading/unloading the corresponding bitstreams.
+The dfx-mgr daemon (dfx-mgrd) maintains a data model of relevant application bitstreams, bitstream types, and active bitstream.
+The xmutil application calls dfx-mgr when making the calls loadapp, unloadapp, and listapps. dfx-mgr is capable of supporting flat and hierarchical (DFX) PL designs.

-The dfx-mgr uses i-notify to identify when new applications are brought into the system, and requires that the files required for an application be loading in the same <app_name>.
+The dfx-mgr uses i-notify to identify when new applications are brought into the system and requires that the files required for an application be loading in the same <app_name>.
 The app_name directory must contain:

 • Application bitstream converted to *.bit.bin format